-The average shopper is going to spend close to $1,000 on gifts this holiday season.
-The temptation to just Prime everything and get it over with is strong (believe me, I UNDERSTAND), but shopping small for even a few items can have a big impact for entrepreneurs and their communities.
+When it comes to shopping for gifts, especially at the holidays, the temptation to just Prime everything and get it over with is strong (believe me, I UNDERSTAND).
+But shopping small for even a few items can have a big impact for entrepreneurs and their communities.
 To make things easy for you, I rounded up some woman-owned small beauty businesses that have earned rave reviews either from me or from trusted friends.

-Of course, the companies in this list represent just a tiny fraction of the small businesses where you can find unique bath, body and makeup gifts this holiday season.
+Of course, the companies in this list represent just a tiny fraction of the small businesses where you can find unique bath, body and makeup gifts.
 What are your favorites that didn’t make my list?
 Share them in the comments below so other readers can check them out!

 ArXotica | Natural skincare with northern roots

 Founded by sisters Michelle Sparck, Cika Sparck and Amy Sparck Dobmeier of Alaska’s Qissunamiut tribe, ArXotica started out in 2011 offering just a single, high-potency serum and now offers a growing line of skincare and body products, from lip balms ($4) to lotion sprays ($12) and the original serum ($10-$130).
 A few years ago, I wrote a story for 61º North magazine about the science of Arctic botanicals behind ArXotica’s products, which are full of natural antioxidants from flavonoid-rich tundra plants.
 The plants for ArXotica’s products are harvested by hand on the tundra of Western Alaska.